Antonio Esposito (footballer, born 1990)

 Antonio Esposito (5 September 1990) is an Italian footballer who plays for Lupa Roma as a midfielder or defender.

 Career

 Born in Naples, Campania, Esposito started his professional career with Ligurian club Spezia.
-He made his league debut in the second last match of 2007–08 Serie B season, which the team later went bankrupt.
+He made his league debut in the second-to-last match of the 2007–08 Serie B season, which the team later went bankrupt.

 In summer 2008, he was signed by Internazionale and played for its senior youth team – Primavera.
-He won 2009–10 UEFA Champions League as unused member of 25-men senior squad.
+He won 2009–10 UEFA Champions League as an unused member of 25-men senior squad.
 He also played twice for Inter first team in friendly matches, as a left back.

 On 14 July 2010, he graduated from the youth team and loaned to Serie B club Padova.
 However, he only played twice in 2010–11 Coppa Italia.
 On 31 January 2011, he left for Monza.

 In July 2011 he had a trial at Gubbio.
 On 31 August, he was signed by Piacenza.